ElishebaW/100-days-of-code/r1-log.md

 ## R1D4

 I continued the JavaScript: Understanding the Weird Parts course and learned about types, operators, objects and functions in depth.
 3h

+## R1D5

+Worked on a little of a Charter for Compassion PR and learned a little about Reference by value in JavaScript.
+1h